 Assignments, materials, and study notes all work together in the iTunes U app to keep students prepared for class and engaged in learning.

-Students can take notes on videos, books, and even live lectures,
+Students can take notes on assigned videos and books, or even during

-and all of the notes will be compiled together in the course.
+All of the notes are compiled in one place for each course.